 But it’s not actually that simple.
-Espresso is a brewing method, but you don’t have to use espresso beans when brewing espresso coffee.
+Espresso is a brewing method, so you can’t just buy “espresso beans” to brew espresso coffee.

-We want to make espresso in our AeroPress.
-So let’s try to get some espresso beans.
+We want to make espresso-style in our AeroPress.
+So let’s use an espresso grind.
 This will make it taste as close as possible to espresso.

 If you can’t find any at the grocery store, stop by a local coffee shop.
-They often have bags of espresso and coffee beans for sale.
+They often have bags of espresso-grind coffee beans for sale.

 Grinding Your Beans

-As mentioned earlier, you shouldn’t grind espresso beans until they’re ready for use.
+As mentioned earlier, you shouldn’t grind coffee beans until they’re ready for use.